run-llama/llama_index/README.md

 Full documentation can be found here: https://gpt-index.readthedocs.io/en/latest/.

-Please check it out for the most up-to-date information of the package!
+Please check it out for the most up-to-date tutorials, how-to guides, references, and other resources!

 ## 💻 Example Usage